alexiafy/aspect-extraction-from-greek-product-reviews/README.md

 # Aspect Extraction from Greek Product Reviews

-Aspect Extraction from Greek Product Reviews
+This is the github repository for the Master Thesis Aspect Extraction from Greek Product Reviews, submitted for the partial fullfilment of the Master Data & Web Science

-To be added soon..